Matherunner/hldoc/strafing.rst

+.. _strafing:

 Strafing
 ========

-Here we will be discussing movement physics primarily associated with the player.
-Physics of other entities such as monster and boxes are presumed to share some similarities with the player, though they are usually not important.
+*Strafing* in the context of Half-Life physics refers to the act of pressing the correct movement keys and moving the mouse in a precise way, typically with the aim of gradually increasing the horizontal speed or cornering without losing too much speed.
+Strafing is commonly accompanied by a series of jumps intended to keep the player off the ground, as ground movements are subject to friction.
+This combination of techniques is simply *bunnyhopping*.
+Since the strafing part of bunnyhopping is much more interesting than the jumping part, we will focus only on the former in this chapter.

+Strafing is so fundamental to speedrunning, that a speedrunner ought to "get it out of the way" while focusing on other techniques.
+This applies to TASes as well: we want to optimise strafing as much as possible so that we can pretty much forget about it when TASing, allowing us to concentrate on the "general picture".

+.. caution:: Before venturing further in this chapter, be sure to familiarise yourself with the fundamentals (:ref:`player movement`).

 Fundamental movement equation
 -----------------------------

-For subsequence analyses that involve mathematics, we will not concern ourselves with the details of how they were implemented in ``PM_AirMove`` and ``PM_WalkMove``.
+For subsequent analyses that involve mathematics, we will not concern ourselves with the details of how they were implemented in ``PM_AirMove`` and ``PM_WalkMove``.
 For example, we will not be thinking in terms of ``wishvel``, ``addspeed``, ``pmove->right`` and so on.

 Denote :math:`\mathbf{v}` the player velocity in the current frame and :math:`\mathbf{v}'` the new velocity.
 Denote :math:`\mathbf{\hat{a}}` the unit